8xFF/atm0s-media-server/packages/media_core/README.md

 ### Transport

 Transport act and a protocol logic, it can be WebRTC SDK, Whip, Whep or RTMP, SIP or so on.
-For flexiblity, we should implement transport as a plugin.
+For flexibility, we should implement transport as a plugin.

 Main functions of transport: